You make our work possible. Please help us continue.

 The Saunders-Monticello Trail, a linear park along Route 53, serves as a scenic entrance corridor to Monticello and as a recreational and education resource for visitors and local residents.
 The parkway features Kemper Park, an 89-acre expanse with an arboretum, pond, woodland theater, and overlook; Saunders-Monticello Trail, a 2.2-mile pathway linking Kemper Park and the grounds of Monticello; and Saunders Bridge, a stone-arch span at the entrance to Monticello.
 The Trail is open to the public free of charge every day.

 Monticello’s website — www.monticello.org — provides convenient access to a wealth of information about Monticello, Jefferson, his family, and his times; visitor information; event and program listings; ticket reservations; online shopping; and links to hundreds of resources.
-The site, launched in 1996, attracts more than a million unique visitors each year.
-Among its most popular sections are virtual tours , offering an array of innovative ways to experience Jefferson’s house and plantation; the Monticello Classroom, a source of reports, activities, and other materials for students and teachers in grades 3 through 8; and the Thomas Jefferson Encyclopedia, a compendium of more than 1,000 articles on all things Jefferson.
+The site, launched in 1996, attracts millions of unique visitors each year.
+Among its most popular sections are virtual tours , offering an array of innovative ways to experience the Monticello house and plantation; and the Thomas Jefferson Encyclopedia, a compendium of more than 1,000 articles on all things Jefferson.